 If you like beef and seafood, you are lucky.
 These foods are good sources of B12.
 But if you do not eat animal products, you may not get enough B12 and should take vitamin supplements.
 Here are some food sources of B12:

 Vitamin C does hundreds of jobs in the body.
 It works hard to fight free radicals that can hurt your cells.
 Vitamin C also helps make collagen, a sticky substance that keeps your bones and muscles together, and helps blood vessels stay strong.
-It also can help heal a wound and shorten the length and severity of a cold.
+It also can help heal a wound.

 Our bodies need a diet rich in vitamin C foods to stay healthy.
 The good news is that vitamin C is found in many fruits and vegetables such as the ones listed below: